Complaints, Grievances and Disputes

 Investigations and Disciplinary Hearings (taken from the ICB's Code of Professional Conduct), a full copy of the ICB's Code of Professional Conduct can be downloaded here.

-To lodge a complaint against an ICB member, complete and return to ICB the Member Complaint Form available here.
+To lodge a complaint against an ICB member, download the Member Complaint Form, and return to firstname.lastname@example.org.

 - Any complaint received by or initiated by the Institute shall be referred to a director of the Institute who shall for this purpose be appointed to investigate or make inquiries about the complaint for the purpose of enabling the Board to deal with it ["the Investigations Officer"]